New York State School of Industrial and Labor Relations at Cornell University: Undergraduate programs

 While most such schools offer only masters and PhD degrees in human resources or labor relations, Cornell is one of a few that offer a four-year undergraduate program focused on work and employment, the B.S. in Industrial and Labor Relations (BSILR).
 All students are required to complete a 120 credit hour curriculum with the following general requirements: First-year students are required to complete two writing seminars, Introduction to Organizational Behavior, Introduction to U.S. Labor History, as well as Introductory Microeconomics and Introductory Macroeconomics.
 Sophomore year students have the following course requirements: Introductory Statistics, Labor and Employment Law, Human Resource Management, Labor Relations, Economics of Wages and Unemployment, and an advanced writing course.
 Junior and Senior level students are required to take 24 credits from within the school's six departments.
 An additional 16 credits may be taken outside the school.
 Additionally, there is a physical education requirement of two classes.
 In 2016, 10 percent of undergraduates went on to attend law school and seven percent earn an MBA or other advanced degree.
 In 2010, of the 911 undergraduates, 406 (45%) were New York State residents at the time they matriculated.
 New York residents pay a reduced in-state tuition.

 The school also sponsors a chapter of the Society for Human Resource Management (SHRM).
 The school's undergraduate contingent has claimed the national title at SHRM's HR Games twice—in 2002 and 2004.
 In 2011, a Cornell Daily Sun article rated ILR the "Sexiest Major" at Cornell: "The dreamy look in their eyes and the business-casual attire on their backs...
 They are the students who would have been in AEM except for the fact that they have souls.
 These students’ passion for the underdog and stunning good looks make ILR, hands down, the number one sexiest major at Cornell."

 Undergraduates have a number of internship opportunities, including semester-long for-credit internships.
 The school also sponsors non-credit internships over the January break or during the summer.
 Students can also participate in the Arts College's Cornell-in-Washington program.
 Students in the top 20% of their junior class can write a senior thesis and thereby graduate with honors.

 Graduate programs

-Graduate-level degrees offered through the Graduate School include the Master of Industrial and Labor Relations (MILR), the dual MILR/Master of Business Administration (MBA) (joint with the Johnson School), the Master of Professional Studies (MPS), the Executive Master of Human Resource Management, and the M.S./Ph.D.
+Graduate-level degrees offered through the Graduate School include the Master of Industrial and Labor Relations (MILR), the dual MILR/Master of Business Administration (MBA) (joint with the Johnson School), the Master of Professional Studies (MPS), the Executive Master of Human Resource Management, the Master of Science (MS) in Labor Research & Policy, and the M.S./Ph.D.

 Graduate students may also complete a semester abroad or a one-year-additional dual-degree Master in Management from ESCP Europe at any one of its campuses: Paris, Torino, Berlin, Madrid, or London.
 The school's contingent has claimed the title at the National MBA Human Capital Case Competition five times (the most of any school)—2007, 2012, 2013, 2014, and 2015.